FineUploader/fine-uploader/readme.md

 * `onProgress(String id, String fileName, int uploadedBytes, int totalBytes)` - called during the upload, as it progresses.
 Only used by the XHR/ajax uploader.
 * `onError(String id, String fileName, String errorReason)` - called whenever an exceptional condition occurs (during an upload, file selection, etc).
 * `onAutoRetry(String id, String fileName, String attemptNumber)` - called before each automatic retry attempt for a failed file.
-* `onValidate((Object or Array) fileData, boolean isBatch)` - This is called with an array of `FileData` objects (representing all files dropped or selected) if more than one file has been dropped or selected at once.
-In this case, the `isBatch` value is `true`.
+* `onValidate(Array fileData, boolean isBatch)` - If more than one file has been selected or dropped, this callback is invoked with FileData objects for each of the dropped/selected files.
+This allows you to prevent the entire batch from being uploaded if desired.
 To prevent any files in this batch from being uploaded, simply return false.
-If your handler does not return false, this callback will also occur for each file submitted.
-In that case, one `FileData` object will be passed, and `isBatch` will be false.
+If your handler does not return false, this callback will also be invoked once for each individual file submitted.
+In that case, the array will contain only one `FileData` object for each call.
 If you want to only prevent specific files from  being uploaded, you can return false here when appropriate.
-These calls always occur before the default Fine Uploader validators execute.
+This callback is always invoked before the default Fine Uploader validators execute.
 Note that a `FileData` object has two properties: `name` (the file name) and `size` (the file size).
 The `size` property will be undefined if the user agent does not support the File API.

 <br/>
 ### Changing alert/messages to something more user friendly ###